hvdwolf/Navigator-traffic_lights/README.md

 # Navigator-traffic_lights

-Unfortunately Navigator does not have traffic lights in their maps.
+Unfortunately MNF Navigator does not have traffic lights in their maps.
 This python script "traffic_lights.py" and the accompanying files create "COUNTRY"-TrafficLights.mca files for you.

 I rewrote the script for windows as the last step is the use of DiggerConsole.exe.